igpa-uillinois/.github/profile/README.md

 ## Origins and Stewardship

-This project was **founded and developed by David Merriman and Richard Funderberg**
+This project was **founded and developed by David Merriman and Richard Dye**

 The documentation, website, and data structure was created by **Alea Wilbur-Mujtaba**, who continues to contribute analysis, code, and reports.
+Many PhD students have contributed to collecting the data each year and assisted with past reports.

 The **Institute of Government and Public Affairs (IGPA), University of Illinois**, serves as the institutional steward of Fiscal Futures.
 IGPA will also host additional research projects across public finance, policy, and governance.